JingwenWu09/MCT-draftlink/README.md

 | | -- seahorn-result.txt

 ```
+同一个model checker，如果测试不同的配置，则会分别产生不同的result.txt文件，And you can change or expand the testing configuration or command in `test_case_generation/.../src/tools/TestSpecificTool.java)`.

 ### Step 4: Run the project
 Run the `Mutate.java` in the `test_case_generation/src/test/` to generate test cases from seed programs, and then run `model_checker_test/TestSpecificTool(e.g. TestCBMC)/src/main/Main.java` to generate executed verification results in different configurations.
-And you can change or expand the testing configuration or command in `./src/tools/TestSpecificTool(e.g. TestCBMC.java)`.

 # Find Bugs
 We conduct a preliminary evaluation of this approach on GCC and LLVM, and have successfully detected five incorrect optimization bugs.